 Poet Sally Van Doren was born and raised in St. Louis, Missouri.
 She is a graduate of Phillips Academy and Princeton University and received an MFA from the University of Missouri-St. Louis.

 Van Doren was awarded the 2007 Walt Whitman Award from the Academy of American Poets for her first collection of poems, Sex at Noon Taxes, selected by August Kleinzahler, which was published in spring of 2008 by Louisiana State University Press.
 She is also the author of Promise (LSU Press, 2017), which features one of her drawings on the cover, and Possessive (LSU Press, 2012).

 About her work, Kleinzahler wrote: "There are no dead moments, no fill: even the conjunctions, prepositions and assorted connectives carry a charge.
 The language is alive.
 The movement of language is alive.
 The mind at work here is at all points quick, full of play and bite."

 She was a semi-finalist in the 2006 "Discovery"/The Nation Poetry Contest.
 Her poem, "The Sense Series," was the text for a multimedia performance at the Contemporary Art Museum St. Louis.

-Van Doren has taught creative writing in the St. Louis Public Schools and curates the Sunday Poetry Workshops for the St. Louis Poetry Center.
+Van Doren has taught creative writing in the St. Louis Public Schools and at the 92nd Street Y in New York City, and she curates the Sunday Poetry Workshops for the St. Louis Poetry Center.
 She divides her time between St. Louis and Cornwall, Connecticut.